Visit Us

 Medicare Overview

-*MEDICARE BENEFITS OFFICE IS A PRIVATE COMPANY AND IT IS NOT AFFILIATED WITH THE ORIGINAL MEDICARE OR THE CENTERS FOR MEDICARE AND MEDICAID SERVICES.
+*MEDICARE BENEFITS OFFICE IS A PRIVATE ENTITY AND IT IS NOT AFFILIATED WITH THE ORIGINAL MEDICARE OR THE CENTERS FOR MEDICARE AND MEDICAID SERVICES.

 Original Medicare is the traditional federal health insurance program in the United States.
 It provides coverage for individuals who are: